 The internet has more and more places for selling clothes, and we’re pretty impressed by the ASOS Marketplace which is great for anyone who would like to set up shop online the easy way.

-We are all aware of the joys of eBay – and how you can make very good money from it – but another virtual market that continues to go from strength to strength and offers a great way to make quick money is the fashion-centred ASOS Marketplace.
+We are all aware of the joys of eBay – and how you can make very good money from it – but when it comes to vintage clothes collectors and independent clothing designers, ASOS offers a better platform.

-- Do I have to pay any fees?
+- Do I have to pay any fees on ASOS Marketplace?